filipni/nespad/README.md

 # nespad
-Connect an NES-controller to your PC through an Arduino.
+Connect an NES-controller to your PC through an Arduino that acts like a keyboard.

 ## Requirements
 The project is made on an Arduino Uno which normally doesn't have [HID](https://en.wikipedia.org/wiki/Human_interface_devices) support.
 A workaround for this is to use [HoodLoader2](https://github.com/NicoHood/HoodLoader2) which enables us to directly program the MCU controlling the serial port.